Love2Stake/love2stake-docs/src/pages/showcase.md

 # Showcase

-Add header here.

-This is where showcase projects will be
+This still needs to be implemented, you should not be here...

 <DisclaimerTemplates.StakePool/>